<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Kriega motorcycle backpacks are widely considered some of the highest quality on the market, and the brand’s flagship adventure pack, the Trail 18, may be their toughest pack yet.

 Aside from durability, the big selling point for us here is the Kriega Trail’s waterproof storage.
-Of the 18 total liters of space available, 11 liters worth of pockets are 100% waterproof thanks to a roll-top main storage compartment and a secondary electronics storage pocket, both of which feature fully seam-taped waterproof liners.
+Of the 18 total liters of space available, 12 of it is 100% waterproof thanks to a roll-top main storage compartment and a secondary roll-top electronics storage pocket.

-A standard 7-liter zippered compartment handles the rest of the hauling duties, and there’s also that exterior netting we mentioned earlier, which is ideal for stashing bulky layers or air-drying wet gear.
+A standard 7-liter zippered compartment handles the rest of the hauling duty, and there’s also that exterior netting we mentioned earlier, which is ideal for stashing bulky layers or air-drying wet gear.

 Pros: